 You will need to address all of the following assessment criteria in your application.
 We will judge your application based on how well you meet the criteria.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 The application form has limits on the number of words permitted in some fields.

 In assessing your application we will review:

-- 1. How the grant activity will contribute to the objectives of the Australia-India Council and the priority sectors outlined in the India Economic Strategy; - 2.
+- How the grant activity will contribute to the objectives of the Australia-India Council and support the Australia Government's priorities as outlined in the Comprehensive Strategic Partnership; - 2.
 The project's ability to shift perceptions, build collaborations and be sustained over time; - 3.
 The extent to which the project establishes innovative and dynamic linkages; overcomes an identified problem; or leverages a major event to build deeper relations between Australia and India; - 4.
-How the project aims to identify and deliver Australia's knowledge and expertise to fill a market gap in India, in one or more of the ten sectors identified in the Comprehensive Strategic Partnership and the India Economic Strategy; - 5.
-How you intend to deliver dynamic digital media and/or reach a wide and influential audience in line with the Australia-India Council's 'A Dynamic Mix' communication platform; - 6.
+How the project aims to identify and deliver Australia's knowledge and expertise to fill a market gap in India, in one or more of the four priority sectors, namely: - a. critical technology - b. critical minerals - c. energy - d. climate change - 5.
+How you intend to deliver dynamic digital media and/or reach a wide and influential audience; - 6.
 How well the project demonstrates its capacity to meet the key performance indicators built into the grant application and acquittal forms.